The famous town mixes medieval history with a sleek modern gallery and a newly redone pier.

 Searching for the best things to do in Hastings with the kids?
 Head to the wonderfully reimagined pier, with wide-open views and a rotating set of events, from a circus to festivals to specialty markets.
 There is also heaps of fun to be had at the Blue Reef Aquarium, where you will spot shark, fish, reptiles and more!

 For a longer trip, head up the East Hill lift to Hastings Country Park Nature Reserve and explore miles and miles of the great outdoors.
 Another beautiful outdoors area is Combe Valley, that you can reach by bus.
+Looking for a good countryside walk?
+Go on the 31-mile 1066 Country Walk - a relatively easy, low-level route from Pevensey to Rye.

 With so much to do and see, why not book your trip to Hastings today?